sohaib2011/sohaib2011/README.md

  `How i am?` Im curious, consistent and like to understand things properly.
 If something doesnt make sense, ill keep working on it until it does.
 I’m social and enjoy being around people.
 I like having meaningful discussions and exchanging ideas, and I learn best by testing, making mistakes, and improving.

 `Hobbies`: Solving CTF-challenges (HTB, KC7 etc) and building hands on labs.
 Outside of cybersecurity, I enjoy spending my time in the gym or playing padel with friends.
+I also like to read books about personal development when i get the chance